-For every student to reach his or her potential there needs to be a strong partnership between the family and the school.
-We welcome the involvement of parents and the community-at-large in our schools.
-There are many ways for parents to be involved in our schools.
+For every student to reach their potential there needs to be a strong partnership between the family and the school.
+We welcome the involvement of parents/guardians, and the community-at-large in our schools.
+There are many ways for parents/guardians to be involved in our schools.
 The purpose of this section is to list some of the opportunities that are available for you.

-- Become a School Council member.
-A School Council is a representative, school building-based committee composed of the principal, parents, teachers, community members and, at the secondary level, students, required to be established by each school under Massachusetts General Laws and operates under the Massachusetts Open Meeting laws.
-Teachers, parents, and community members can become more committed to improving the schools and more supportive of the public school system when they enjoy the opportunity to serve or be represented on a school council that has a role in shaping the policies and programs of the school.
+- Become a School Council Member.
+A School Council is a representative, school-based committee composed of the principal, parents, teachers, community members and, at the secondary level, students.
+A council is required to be established by each school under Massachusetts General Laws and operates under the Massachusetts Open Meeting laws.
+Teachers, parents/guardians, and community members can become more committed to improving the schools and more supportive of the public school system when they enjoy the opportunity to serve or be represented on a school council that has a role in shaping the policies and programs of the school.
 School Councils enhance site-based decision making because they expand the participation of the school community in its schools' decision making.
 The involvement of different groups on the council provides the school with different and mutually complementary perspectives on its improvement goals and plans.
-In addition, by involving people who work in and support the school in the development of the school's improvement plan, the likelihood will increase that the plan will be successfully implemented.
-School Councils are to assist principals in adopting educational goals for the school that are consistent with local educational policies and statewide student performance standards, identifying the educational needs of students attending the school, reviewing the annual school building budget, formulating a school improvement plan and to review the student handbook each spring to consider changes in disciplinary policy to take effect for the following school year.
+In addition, by involving people who work in and support the school in the development of the school's success plan, the likelihood will increase that the plan will be successfully implemented.
+School Councils are to assist principals in adopting educational goals for the school that are consistent with local educational policies and statewide student performance standards, identifying the educational needs of students attending the school, reviewing the annual school building budget, formulating a school success plan and to review the student handbook each spring to consider changes in disciplinary policy to take effect for the following school year.

 - Attend athletic events, plays, band and choral concerts.